haykavanesyan/tulx/README.md

 ### ✨ Why Tulx?

 - 🚀 **Zero Dependencies** - No external dependencies means smaller bundle sizes and faster installs
+- ⚡ **High Performance** - Optimized implementations that outperform popular alternatives in benchmarks
 - 📦 **Tree-Shakeable** - Import only what you need with ES modules support
 - 🔒 **Type-Safe** - Built with TypeScript strict mode for complete type safety
 - ✨ **Pure Functions** - All functions are pure and side-effect free